noffeperfekt/seatrout/README.md

 # Seatrout
-A library regading Salmo Trutta.
+A library and functions for handling everything regading Salmo Trutta or seatrout as it is referred to here in north europe.